-Undertake an investigation into a location (e.g. intersection) or section of road in the area around the school or where you live that you believe is unsafe.
-Based on your findings, your group will develop recommendations for road safety engineering treatments, including changes to the speed limit, to improve safety for all road users.
+Undertake an investigation into a location or section of road you believe is unsafe in the area around your school or where you live.
+Based on your findings your group will develop recommendations for road safety engineering treatments, including changes to the speed limit, to improve safety for all road users.
 Your group will present the recommendations for the speed limit and treatments.